Josh Adams (American football): New York Jets

 On September 1, 2019, Adams was signed to the New York Jets practice squad.
 He was promoted to the active roster on November 5.

 On September 5, 2020, Adams was waived by the Jets and signed to the practice squad the next day.
 He was elevated to the active roster on September 12 for the team's Week 1 game against the Buffalo Bills and reverted to the practice squad on September 14.
 He was again elevated to the active roster on September 19 for the team's Week 2 game against the San Francisco 49ers and reverted to the practice squad on September 21.
 He was signed to the active roster on November 24.

 Adams signed a contract extension with the Jets on March 17, 2021.
 He was waived on August 31, 2021, and re-signed to the practice squad the next day.
 He was promoted to the active roster on September 6, 2021.
 He was waived on October 2.

 New Orleans Saints

 On November 10, 2021, Adams was signed to the New Orleans Saints practice squad.
 He was released on January 4, 2022.
 He signed a reserve/future contract with the Saints on January 24, 2022.
 He was waived on May 11, 2022.

 Michigan Panthers

 On December 28, 2022, Adams signed with the Michigan Panthers of the United States Football League (USFL).
 However, on March 15, 2023, Adams retired from professional football to take a coaching position at Vanderbilt.

 Coaching career

-On March 15, 2023, Adams was hired as a offensive quality control coach at Vanderbilt.
+On March 15, 2023, Adams was hired as an offensive quality control coach at Vanderbilt.